icsolution/Simple-Chatty-Bot/README.md

 # Simple-Chatty-Bot-
-Simple chat bot interaction via user input using loops and doditionals
+Simple chat bot interaction via user input using loops and doditionals.

+Written in Python